chenyan1998/Term6_Database_AWS/README.md

 ### 3.5.3.
 Data Ingestion
 - From Mongodb to HDFS

-    Connect the name node to the mongodb server by mongoexport, import kindle_metadata.json to localhost and put the file into HDFS.
+    Connect the name node to the MongoDB server by mongoexport, import kindle_metadata.json to localhost and put the file into HDFS.

 - From RDBMs to HDFS